webninja4/pdf-frame-viewer/README.md

      *   Zooming in/out (+ -).
      *   Fitting the PDF to the page or width of the pane.

+### Document Library Pro Integration

+When used with the Document Library Pro plugin, this plugin provides seamless integration:

+*   **Dynamic Viewer Links:** On Document CPT single pages, a "Open in PDF Frame View" button automatically appears for PDF documents.
+*   **Dedicated Viewer Page:** Requires a page with slug `pdf-document-frame-viewer` containing the `[dynamic_pdf_viewer]` shortcode.
+*   **Automatic PDF Detection:** Only shows the viewer button for documents with PDF file extensions.
+*   **Secure URL Handling:** PDF URLs are properly sanitized and validated before being passed to the viewer.

 ## Development

  This plugin uses: